ssec/sift/doc/source/configuration-watchdog.rst

 ----------------------------------

-The *Watchdog* is a script (``uwsift/util/watchdog.py``) running separately from MTG-SIFT and has the responsibility to assess, whether MTG-SIFT running as monitoring tool (with ``auto_update.active: True``) is working correctly and to "bark" otherwise by calling an adaptor script *raiseEvent.sh* to notify GEMS.
+The *Watchdog* is a script (``uwsift/util/watchdog.py``) running separately from MTG-SIFT and has the responsibility to assess, whether SIFT running as monitoring tool (with ``auto_update.active: True``) is working correctly and to "bark" otherwise by calling an adaptor script *raiseEvent.sh* to notify GEMS.
 The location of this script has to be configured as ``notification_cmd``.

-The Watchdog does not directly interact with the running MTG-SIFT instance but monitors a file to be configured as ``heartbeat_file``, which MTG-SIFT updates with the data timestamp (i.e. the ``start_time`` is written into the file) every time it loads new data.
+The Watchdog does not directly interact with the running SIFT instance but monitors a file to be configured as ``heartbeat_file``, which SIFT updates with the data timestamp (i.e. the ``start_time`` is written into the file) every time it loads new data.
 From this information and the filesystem change time of the heartbeat file the Watchdog can determine, when the monitoring system is not